Yasaswini-ch/Unclear-Software-Requirement-Detection-Using-NLP/README.md

+## Requirement Refinement agent

-## 🧠 Unclear Software Requirement Detection Using NLP
+🧠 Unclear Software Requirement Detection Using NLP

 A simple, explainable NLP-based tool that detects whether a software requirement statement is **Clear**, **Partially Clear**, or **Unclear**.